Buddah0/Ai-Study-Path/README.md

-AI Course Prerequisite Validator
+# AI Course Prerequisite Validator
-Build Status License Docs

 A market‑relevant SaaS that converts college course catalogs into a graph model, validates prerequisite logic, and delivers actionable insights to registrars, curriculum committees, advisors, and students.
 The validator finds structural issues such as circular prerequisites, hidden requirements, bottlenecks, and overly long prerequisite chains, and exposes them through reports, exports, and an interactive dashboard.

 Table of Contents